ArtisticPhoenix/eJinn/README.md

  - **support:** Link or email for support or documention, included in the Doc Block `@link` for the Excpetion class.

- - **version*:** Your exception version.
+ - +**version:** Your exception version.
 Changing it will force rebuilding already created classes the next time the generator is ran.
 Included in the Doc Block `@version`.

  - +**buildpath:** _[Required]_ Location to place the generated files _(Exceptions and Interfaces)_.